Jerry Messing: COVID-19 Diagnosis

 In August 2021, it was revealed that Messing had been admitted to a Florida hospital and put on a ventilator after contracting COVID-19.
 He had previously received his first dose of the Pfizer–BioNTech COVID-19 vaccine and was awaiting his second dose when he became sick.
 In September 2021, after spending two weeks in a coma, Messing was removed from the ventilator and taken out of the ICU, able to breathe on his own.
-He had lost the ability to walk but is currently going through rehabilitation.
+He had lost the ability to walk but, as of September 2021, was going through rehabilitation.